berteh/ScribusGenerator/README.md

     generates Scribus files for each line of example/Business_Card.csv in the "/home/user/tmp" subdirectory.

-  ScribusGeneratorCLI.py --outName "card_%VAR_email%"  */*.sla
+  ScribusGeneratorCLI.py --outName "card-%VAR_COUNT%-%VAR_email%"  */*.sla
     generates Scribus files for each sla file in any subdirectory that has a csv file with a similar name in the same directory.
-    Generated files will have a name constructed from the "email" field data, and are stored in their respective sla file directory.
+    Generated files will have a name constructed from the entry position and "email" field, and are stored in their respective sla file directory.

   ScribusGeneratorCLI.py --single -c translations.csv -n doc_  lang/*.sla
     generates a single Scribus file for each sla file in the lang/ subdirectory